 - The saving of a Roman Soldier from peril at sea.

 - Allowing people caught in a sea storm to see port miraculously just as the ship was about to be destroyed.

 Role in the cosmos

-The role of Serapis in the universe is that of the uplifter of souls who are granted henosis; to lift the souls of who have achieved a discarnate existence and are ready to ascend into the Intelligible World and thus free them from the Realm of Generation.
-He is also called Pluton, meaning “wealth,” because as lord chthonic deity He has control over the treasures of the earth.
+The part of Serapis in the cosmos is that of the uplifter of souls who are granted henosis; to lift the souls of who have achieved a discarnate existence and are ready to ascend into the Intelligible World and thus free them from the Realm of Generation.
+He is also called Plouton, meaning “wealth,” because as lord chthonic deity He has control over the treasures of the earth.

 Cahill, Michael A. Paradise rediscovered: the roots of civilisation.
 Carindale, Qld.: Glass House, 2011.